informational alert

 What's Happening Now?

-The SW Tanner Trunk Sewer Project is in the design phase.
-Throughout the design process, crews will be in the area to perform investigative activities.
-Activities include marking the location of sewer pipes and underground utilities with temporary paint, surveying the land, and collecting soil samples.
+The SW Tanner Trunk Sewer Project is going into construction this May.
+Before construction begins, crews will be in the area to perform investigative activities.
+Activities include marking the location of sewer pipes and underground utilities with temporary paint, surveying the land, and establishing traffic control signage.

 During surveying and utility marking, crews will paint markings on the street in different colors.
 They may also place small flags in the ground, or wooden stakes with ribbons.
 Find a list of the colors and meanings.